TheTechRun/TTR-KensingtonExpert/README.md

 - The mouse is disconnected and reconnected.
 - The system suspends/resumes a reboot or logout.

+So here are some more permanent solutions:

+Bind it to a shortcut key
 Example for i3wm:
 ```
 bindsym Mod1+8 exec ~/.scripts/kensington/saved-mappings/lefty.sh
 ```

 Or have it startup with your Window Manager.
 Example for i3wm:
 ```
 exec_always --no-startup-id ~/.scripts/kensington/saved-mappings/lefty.sh
 ```

 Or add it to systemD timer.
 Example for NixOS in configuration.nix:
 ```
 # Kensington Expert